Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Experiments

-As a more challenging alternative to MVTec-AD, BTAD \citep{mishra2021vt} (beanTech Anomaly Detection) contains $2,830$ high-resolution color images of three industrial products.
+As a more challenging alternative to MVTec-AD, MVTec 3D \cite{bergmann2021mvtec} contains over $4000$ high-resolution color images and 3D point cloud data of ten industrial products.
 Each product includes normal images in the train set and the corresponding test set consists of both defective and defect-free images.

-We further evaluate our algorithm on the BTAD dataset with those SOTA methods also reporting their results on this dataset.
-Table~\ref{tab:unsupervised_BTAD} shows that SemiREST achieves comparable performances to the unsupervised SOTA.
-Furthermore, as shown in Table~\ref{tab:supervised_BTAD}, with full supervision, the proposed method surpasses SOTA methods by a large margin ($6.7\%$, $5.5\%$ and $0.3\%$) for all three metrics.
-Similarly to the situation of MVTec-AD, the semi-supervised SemiREST also obtains higher average performances than the supervised SOTA algorithms.
+We evaluate our algorithm on the MVTec 3D dataset with those SOTA methods also reporting their results on this dataset.
+Table~\ref{table:3d_result} shows that WeakREST achieves better performances to the unsupervised and supervised SOTA.
+In the unsupervised condition, the proposed method surpasses SOTA methods by large margins: $2.0\%$, $0.4\%$, $0.1\%$ and $1.7\%$ on AP, PRO, Pixel-AUROC and Image-AUROC, respectively.
+WeakREST also demonstrates better performance under multi-class setting, shown in Table~\ref{tab:multiclass}.
+Similar to the situation of MVTec-AD, the weakly-supervised WeakREST models also obtains higher average performances than the fully-supervised SOTA algorithms.